-Labels can further formatted by using tags to change their display.
-You can add multiple labels and format them differently to fit your needs.
+Labels are formatted using tags to change their display.
+You can add multiple labels and format them differently.

-- On the Contents pane, if necessary, expand the map frame, right-click the grid and click Properties.
+- In the Contents pane, if necessary, expand the map frame, right-click the graticule and click Properties.

-- On the Format Map Grid pane, click the Components tab , and select Labels.
+- In the Format Map Grid pane, click the Components tab , and select Labels.

-- In the Format text box you can modify your labels by using tags.
+- In the Format text box, modify your labels using tags.

 The following tags are common to Decimal Degrees, Decimal Minutes, and Degrees Minutes Seconds.
-To utilize the tags below, follow the example syntax with True or False.
+To use the tags below, follow the example syntax with True or False.

 True shows N, S, E, or W direction.
-False will not show direction but will show a negative sign, if applicable.
-None will neither show direction or a negative sign.
+False does not show direction but does show a negative sign if applicable.
+None does not show direction or a negative sign.

 Always shows decimalPlaces numbers to the right of the decimal point.

-For a broader review of tags see: Add and modify dynamic text.
+For a broader review of tags, see Modify dynamic text.

-The following examples demonstrate how these tags can utilized to modify labels.
+The following examples demonstrate how these tags can used to modify labels.

-Degrees with three decimal places and cardinal direction. directionSeparator is any string between the value and the letter denoting cardinal direction.
+Example 1: Degrees with three decimal places and the cardinal point. directionSeparator is any string between the value and the letter denoting the cardinal point.
 In the example, directionSeparator is a space.

-Degrees with three decimal places. showDirections = "False" instructs the labels not to use letters for cardinal direction.
+Example 2: Degrees with three decimal places. showDirections = "False" instructs the labels not to use letters for the cardinal point.
 A minus sign is used in front of South and West values.

-Degrees, minutes, and 2 decimal places.
-Degree integer and symbol have been separated into two tags. showZeroMinutes tag is set to True to display minutes.
-Subscript tag <sub> places minutes value below center of degree value. zeroPad is set to True in order to display 2 decimal places.
+Example 5: Degrees, minutes, and two decimal places.
+The degree integer and symbol have been separated into two tags.
+The showZeroMinutes tag is set to True to display minutes. zeroPad is set to True to display two decimal places.

 Format the symbol of each component

-The appearance of each grid component can be formatted like any other symbol or text.
+The appearance of each graticule component can be formatted the same way as others symbols or text.

-On the Contents pane, if necessary, expand the map frame, and select the grid.
+- In the Contents pane, expand the map frame and select the graticule.

-The Format contextual tab will appear at the top of the application.
+The Format contextual tab appears at the top of the application.

-- On the Format tab, in the Current Selection group, select the individual component you wish to modify from the drop-down menu.
+- On the Format tab, in the Current Selection group, select the individual component to modify from the drop-down menu.

-Depending on the selection, you may change the symbol or text symbol.
+Depending on the selection, you can change the symbol or text symbol.

-- To make more detailed changes to components of the graticule, on the Contents pane, right-click the grid and select Properties.
+- To make more detailed changes to components of the graticule, in the Contents pane, right-click the graticule and select Properties.

-- On the Format Map Grid pane, on the Components tab , underneath the Appearance, you can further modify the Symbol.
+- In the Format Map Grid pane, on the Components tab , under Appearance, you can further modify the symbol.